Get-Your/Get-Your/README.md

 and database operations/migrations will apply to SQLite database files in the repo folder (which will be created if they don't exist).
 The SQLite databases will be ignored by Git commits.

-Local development uses `secrets.dev.toml` for [app secrets](#app-secrets).
+Local development uses `.env` and `.dev.env` for [app secrets](#app-secrets).
 The SQLite database configuration is hardcoded in `local.py`, so associated variables must exist but won't be used.

 ## Hybrid Development
 Hybrid development is for running the webapp locally on the developer's computer and connecting to a remote database for testing or migrating changes.
 The Django app will be run via